Rare diseases: Your questions answered

 How many people have a rare disease?

-While each rare disease itself is uncommon, it’s estimated that 1 in 17 people in the UK are affected by a rare disease during their lifetime – that’s almost 4 million people.
+While each rare disease itself is uncommon, it’s estimated that 1 in 17 people in the UK are affected by a rare disease during their lifetime – that’s over 3.5 million people.
 (Source)

-In America, it’s estimated that 1 in 10 people have a rare disease (source) – around 35 million people.
+In the United States, it’s estimated that around 1 in 10 people have a rare disease (source) – more than 30 million people.

-Rare diseases are more common in children than adults.
-About half of the people in the world that have a rare disease are children and, of the ~7500 known rare diseases, about 75% affect children (source).
+Rare diseases are more common in children than in adults.
+About half of the people in the world who have a rare disease are children, and of the ~7,500 known rare diseases, about 75% affect children (source).
 According to a study by Wakap et al, almost 70% of rare diseases have an exclusively paediatric (childhood) onset.

 What is considered an orphan disease?

 Orphan diseases are another name for rare diseases.
-They affect fewer than 2000 people (European definition.
-Fewer than 20,000 in the US).
+They affect fewer than 1 in 2000 people (European definition, Fewer than 200,000 in the US).
 It’s often used to denote conditions where there is not a large enough affected population to gain support to fund research.
 This often means that there are fewer treatments for those with rare diseases.

 What is considered a very rare disease?

 A ‘very rare’ disease is not a medically recognised term.
-Diseases that affect fewer than 2000 people (UK/EU) are considered orphan or rare.
 If a disease or condition affected just 1 person, it would still be classed as a ‘rare disease’.
+Some conditions are described as ‘ultra-rare’, typically affecting fewer than 1 in 50,000 people.
+Although not a formal legal classification, it is a widely used term in rare-disease research and by organisations

 How many rare diseases are there?

-Global Genes reports there are approximately 7500 known rare diseases (source), although there is no known definite.
+Experts now agree there are “more than 10,000” rare diseases and counting as genomic research identifies new conditions.
 As research progresses, new diseases are being discovered.
 Globally, exact definitions of what a rare disease is vary, impacting the number of diseases classed as rare by different sources.

 What are some examples of rare diseases?

-There are around 7000 known rare diseases and some are more well known than others.
-These are just a small number of examples:
+There are more than 10,000 known rare diseases, and some are more well-known than others.
+These are just a small list of rare diseases:

 There are databases available that have lists of rare diseases: